loyola-chicago-english/graduate-handbook/handbook.md

 ### Teaching Opportunities

-In addition to teaching assignments for Graduate Assistants in the PhD program, a number of teaching opportunities are available to experienced graduate students.
+In addition to teaching assignments for Graduate Assistants in the Ph.D. program (see [Graduate Assistantships]), a number of teaching opportunities are available to experienced graduate students.
 The University requires that instructors of undergraduate courses have the M.A. degree; the Department requires that you have taken English 402 or its equivalent.
-All PhD students who do not already have teaching experience are strongly encouraged to take English 402 and teach at least one writing course at Loyola.
+All Ph.D. students who do not already have teaching experience are strongly encouraged to take English 402 and teach at least one writing course at Loyola.

 The Department Chair, in consultation with the Director of Graduate Programs, assigns all classes.
 Funded students will be assigned classes routinely; unfunded students should apply directly to the department chair.